 This policy provides information about how the School uses (or "processes") personal data about individuals including:

-This policy applies in addition to any contract between you and the School and any other information the School may provide about a particular use of personal data.
+This policy applies in addition to any contract between you and the School and any other information or policies the School may provide about a particular use of personal data.
 The School will update this policy from time to time.
 We will highlight any changes that substantially affect your rights on our website or to you directly as far as practicable.

 If you have any questions about your personal data or its use, please contact: dataprotection@wincoll.ac.uk

-2. What data the School processes
+1. What data the School processes

 As part of its operations, the School may process a wide range of personal data about individuals, including by way of example: